Camilla Long

 Camilla Elizabeth Long (born 18 June 1978) is a British newspaper columnist with The Times and The Sunday Times.
-She is associate editor of the News Review and a columnist for Style magazine.
+She is associate editor of the News Review section of The Sunday Times and a columnist for Style magazine.

-Family
+Early life

-Camilla Long is the daughter of Richard Pelham Long and Roslyn Vera Britton, a daughter of Captain Gordon Britton RN, who were married in 1973.
+Camilla Long was born to Richard Pelham Long and Roslyn Vera Britton, a daughter of Captain Gordon Britton RN, both academics.